lovecodingdev/monetaria-utilities/README.md

 ### supply

 Formerly `deposit`, supply the underlying asset into the Pool reserve.
-For every token that is supplied, a corresponding amount of aTokens is minted
+For every token that is supplied, a corresponding amount of mTokens is minted

 <details>
   <summary>Sample Code</summary>